 Like many others, I have some time invested in listening to the new star of the psychology world: Jordan Peterson.
 If you don’t know the name, he is a clinical psychologist from Canada who has recently exploded onto the world stage mostly because of his stand against political correctness.

-Beyond that, I am not so impressed and I doubt he is going to last long in the public eye.
+Beyond that, I am not so impressed and I doubt that he will last long in the public eye.
 I think he has made at least one big mistake that I will get to in a bit.
-Before I do, I think it is worth asking the question why he has developed such a following in the first place.
+Before I do, I think it is worth asking the question: why has he developed such a following in the first place?

 Now, getting back to Peterson, here is the interesting thing: while churches everywhere are preaching a moral code from the Bible, young people are leaving the church in droves.
 At the same time, Peterson preaches a moral code at least somewhat originating from the Bible and he is selling out venues full of young people who soak up everything he has to say.

 So why is he a phenomenon while the church is flailing?
 It is not like Peterson is an exceptional speaker.
 He isn’t.
 He rambles a lot and is disjointed.
 And while he is an intellectual, his presentation is nothing close to flashy.
 Yet he is enormously influential with young people in a way that essentially no pastor in America can claim.
 I am going to speculate on a few reasons for why that is true:

 At least until recently, Peterson has seemed to filter his content based only on whether he believes it should be said.
 He is not politically correct.
 Political correctness is often simply the unnatural elevation of the goal of not offending people over telling the truth.
 It exists in different forms within most subcultures (Christianity has its own obnoxious form) and is a cancer and detriment to improvement and growth.
 Peterson is quite open to the idea of offending people with truth.
 Truth is the only valid reason to offend people, but it is a valid reason.